-Beginning Men's Chorus

-Beginning Women's Chorus
+Beginning Men's Chorus Beginning Women's Chorus

 Lamar Men's Choir welcomes singers from grades 9 through 12 who are beginning to intermediate level musicians.
 No experience is required for this course.
 An important thing to have is spirit and know that everyone will learn how to sing well - and have a great time doing it!
-Many of the men that enroll in this ensemble move on to Madrigal Singers in subsequent years at Lamar.
+Many who enroll in this ensemble move on to Madrigal Singers in subsequent years at Lamar.